Update: You can now download this free ebook in three formats from the Microsoft Download Center: PDF, .mobi, and ePub.

 We are very excited to announce that we are able to offer Security and Privacy for Microsoft Office 2010 Users (ISBN 9780735668836), by Mitch Tulloch, as a free ebook.

-You can download a free copy of the ebook from the Microsoft Download center, or purchase a print book for $9.99 here.
+You can download a free copy of the ebook from the Microsoft Download center.

 See below for the table of contents and an excerpt from the Introduction.